- YOU want to Increase your confidence..

-I’ve witnessed clients getting frustrated that they can’t play the shot I’m asking of them.
+I’ve witnessed clients getting frustrated that they can’t play the shot I’m presenting them with.
 Their frustration exists because we are all conditioned to get things right every time.
 Attempting the same shot over and over, getting it wrong 20 times until all of a sudden they realise they’re getting closer to pulling it off.
-Then they start executing the shot perfectly once in every 6 shots and eventually they become able to deliver the skill more consistently.
-It’s all a process.
+Then they start executing the shot perfectly once in every 6 shots.
+Then eventually they become able to deliver the shot more and more consistently.
+It’s all a part of process.

-To master any skill, you must first fail many many times – the bravery is in the failure.
+To master any skill, you must first fail many many times – the courage is in the failure.
 If you want to get better, achieve and win, you must be prepared to get things wrong.
-Most importantly you have to be prepared to keep on going – just like Ronnie!
+Most importantly of all, you have to be prepared to keep on going – just like Ronnie!

 One of The Greatest Basketball Players of all time’s take on Failure.